 Where do these infections occur?

 Gonorrhea and chlamydia infections can occur in the mouth, reproductive organs, urethra, and rectum.
 In women, the most common place is the cervix (the opening of the uterus).

 At what age do these infections most commonly occur?

-Although gonorrhea and chlamydia can occur at any age, women 25 years and younger are at greater risk of both infections.
+Although gonorrhea and chlamydia can occur at any age, young women and teenagers who are sexually active are at greater risk of both infections.

 What are the symptoms of gonorrhea and chlamydia?